Funding & Support

 Machine Learning Molecular Dynamics

-We develop machine‑learning molecular dynamics (ML‑MD) simulations that enables near‑DFT accuracy with near-MD speed of reactive atomistic simulation.
-By training neural network force fields on high‑quality ab initio datasets, we aim to faciliate the computational design of next‑generation avanced devices, including brain-inspired ionic computing, molecular separations, bioinspired sensing, and energy generation/storage.
+We develop machine‑learning molecular dynamics (ML‑MD) simulations that enable near‑DFT accuracy with near-MD speed of reactive atomistic simulation.
+By training neural network force fields on high‑quality ab initio datasets, we aim to facilitate the computational design of next‑generation advanced devices, including brain-inspired ionic computing, molecular separations, bioinspired sensing, and energy generation/storage.

 ML-MD Simulation for Energy Applications